terminal42/contao-notification_center/docs/03-developers.md

         $tokenCollection = $this->notificationCenter->createTokenCollectionFromArray([
             'firstname' => 'value1',
             'lastname' => 'value2',
-        ], 'my-message-type-name');
+        ], 'my-notification-type-name');

         $receipts = $this->notificationCenter->sendNotification($notificationId, $tokenCollection);
     }
 }
 ```

-This will send the notification ID `42` with a "token collection" created based on your `my-message-type-name` and
+This will send the notification ID `42` with a "token collection" created based on your `my-notification-type-name` and
 two raw tokens `token1` and `token2`.
 This means, you customer can go ahead and e.g. compose an e-mail saying
 `Hello ##firstname## ##lastname##, welcome to my message`.